route4me/route4me-perl-sdk/README.md

-Access Route4Me's logistics-as-a-service API using our PHP SDK
+Access Route4Me's logistics-as-a-service API using our Perl SDK
 -------------------